rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

   - Storing roles and permissions within the token or in the database.
   - Updating login, endpoint protection, logout, and refresh token mechanisms.
 - **When to Implement**: After stabilizing the business logic and API, but before the public release.
-- **Recommendation**: It is advisable to implement this before deploying to Render.com to avoid changing the authorization mechanics in production.
+- **Recommendation**: It is advisable to implement this before deploying to cloud hosting platforms to avoid changing the authorization mechanics in production.

 #### 2. 2FA (Two-Factor Authentication) for ADMIN/EDITOR
 - **Goal**: Add an extra layer of security for critically important roles.